funcompbio/practical3/practical3.md

 # Setting up a Git repo in our local disk

 Here we are going to set up our first Git repo in our local disk.
-First make sure you have a directory called `practical3` with the two CSV files `cataluna_setmanal.csv' and 'comarques_setmanal.csv'.
+First make sure you have a directory called `practical3` with the two CSV files `cataluna_setmanal.csv` and `comarques_setmanal.csv`.
 Now, enter the `practical3` directory and type the following:

 ```
 $ git init